twiddlingbits/twr-bigint/readme.md

 twr-bigint.c, twr-bigint.h

-A big integer, or bigint, is an integer of an arbitrary large number of bits.
+This big integer code allows operations on an integer of an arbitrary large number of bits.

 This implementation of an unsigned big integer has the following benefits:
    - easy to incorporate into your project